lsm5/bindings-sample/BLOG.md

 How do I use them

-In this tutorial, you will learn through a basic example how to:
+In this tutorial, you will learn through basic examples how to:
-Create connection to the service
+0. Background setup
-1. Pull an image
+1. Connect to the Podman system service
-2. List images
+2. Pull an image
-3. Create a container
+3. List images
-4. Start the container
+4. Create and start a container from an image
 5. Inspect the container
 6. Stop the container

-Background Setup
+0. Background Setup

-Open a Terminal window and start the Podman system service:
+Open a terminal window and start the Podman system service:
 ```bash
 $ podman system service -t0
 ```

-Open another Terminal window and check if the Podman socket exists:
+Open another terminal window and check if the Podman socket exists:
 ```bash
 $ ls -al /run/user/1000/podman
 podman.sock
 ```

-0. Create a connection to the system service
+1. Create a connection to the system service
 After you set up your basic main method, you need to create a connection that connects to the system service.
 The critical piece of information for setting up a new connection is the endpoint.
 The endpoint comes in